colinnewell/pcap2mysql-log/README.md

 * Lots of features haven't been implemented.
 * The output format is very clunky.
 It largely matches the actual data structures it encounters and can take a fair amount of effort to interpret.
+* The json output is indented, but not perfectly as the output is partly manual for efficiency.

 ## General notes